BDehapiot/BDWorkshop_Fiji-DividingCells/Tutorial.md

 # A - Overview

-During cell division the chromosomes contained in the nuclei compact before being segregated between the two daughter cells.
-As a result, the fluo
+During cell division, the chromosomes contained in the nuclei are compacted before being segregated between the two daughter cells.
+This phenomenon is easily observed under fluorescence microscopy as the DNA staining (e.g. DAPI) appears brighter in dividing cells.

-In this tutorial we will use basic Fiji commands and ImageJ Macro language to automatically detect these dividing cells.
-We will first
+In this tutorial, we'll use Fiji's basic commands and the ***ImageJ Macro*** language to automatically detect dividing cells in a collection of images.
+We will first manually execute the procedure and then use the ***macro recorder*** to retrieve the commands needed to assemble a macro.

 ## 1. Create mask